Saturday, October 24, 2009

 In the narration quoted above there is an indication that even though certain times, places and people may be commonly thought to posses a particular virtue, there may be others that are better than them.

 It also indicates that it is commendable to make good use of the times when people tend to be negligent, by doing acts of worship.
-A group of the Salaf (predecessors) may Allaah have mercy upon them used to fill the time between Maghrib (sunset) and ‘Ishaa’ (evening) with prayer, saying that it was a time when many people were negligent.
+A group of the Salaf (predecessors) used to fill the time between Maghrib (sunset) and ‘Ishaa’ (evening) with prayer, saying that it was a time when many people were negligent.
 Another example is the remembrance of Allaah (Thikr) in the marketplace, because this means one is remembering Him in a place where people tend to be negligent.
 There are a number of benefits that come from making good use of times when people are often negligent, and using these times for worship, including the following:

 Doing righteous deeds at times when people are distracted and negligent is more difficult.
 One of the indications of how virtuous a deed is, is how difficult it is: if everyone is doing a certain action, it is easy, but if most people are negligent, this makes it more difficult for those who do remember Allaah.